appleseedhq/blenderseed/docs/panels/render/render.rst

 |

-- Export appleseed Files Only
-	- This options tells blenderseed to create the scene files for rendering and export the geometry only.
-The rendering process will not be triggered.
-This allows you to render the scene at a later time using the appleseed command line or appleseed.studio.
-- Render
+- Render Frame:
-	- This button triggers the exporting process, and then the actual render if the export only button is not selected.
+	- Exports and renders the current Blender frame.
-- Animation
+- Render Animation:
-	- Render a sequential output of frames (determined by the start and end frame settings).
+	- Exports and renders all frames in between the start and end points defined in the dimensions panel.
+- Export Frame:
+	- Exports the scene file for the current frame.
+- Export Animation:
+	- Exports the scene files for each frame in between the start and end points defined in the dimensions panel.
-- Display
+- Display:
-	- This determines how the Blender desktop will change to accomodate the rendered image.
+	- This defines how the in-progress render is displayed within Blender.